rafnixschaf/iota/docs/content/guides/developer/iota-chains/how-tos/send-NFTs-across-chains.md

 - You can use the [LayerZero Repository](https://github.com/LayerZero-Labs/solidity-examples/blob/main/contracts/lzApp/libs/LzLib.sol#L44) as a reference to set gas drop on the destination in `adapterParams`.
     - The provided gas drop must be `<=` the config one.
 Otherwise, you will get [`dstNativeAmt` too large](https://github.com/LayerZero-Labs/solidity-examples/blob/main/contracts/lzApp/mocks/LZEndpointMock.sol#L413) error.
-- You can use the [LayerZero Repository](https://github.com/LayerZero-Labs/solidity-examples/blob/main/contracts/lzApp/libs/LzLib.sol#L34) as a refernce to set default `adapterParams` without needing a gas drop.
+- You can use the [LayerZero Repository](https://github.com/LayerZero-Labs/solidity-examples/blob/main/contracts/lzApp/libs/LzLib.sol#L34) as a reference to set default `adapterParams` without needing a gas drop.

 ##### LayerZero